project-mirrors/forgejo-runner/README.md

 Assuming the modifications to the [Forgejo runner](https://code.forgejo.org/forgejo/runner) are pushed to a fork in a branch named `wip-runner-change`, a pull request will verify it compiles and the binary is sane (running `forgejo-runner --version`).
 It will not verify that it is able to properly run jobs when connected to a live Forgejo instance.

-For end to end testing, a [workflow](https://code.forgejo.org/forgejo/runner/src/branch/main/.forgejo/workflows/cascade-setup-forgejo.yml) will create a [cascading-pr](https://code.forgejo.org/actions/cascading-pr/) in [setup-forgejo](https://code.forgejo.org/actions/setup-forgejo/pulls) and wait for its success.
+For end to end testing, a [workflow](https://code.forgejo.org/forgejo/runner/src/branch/main/.forgejo/workflows/cascade-setup-forgejo.yml) will [create a PR](https://code.forgejo.org/actions/cascading-pr/) in [setup-forgejo](https://code.forgejo.org/actions/setup-forgejo/pulls) and wait for its success.

 The runner can be released by merging the `wip-runner-change` branch and by pushing a new tag, for instance `v10.2.3`.
 For more information see the [documentation that details this release process](https://forgejo.org/docs/next/developer/RELEASE/#forgejo-runner-publication) in the Forgejo infrastructure.
 Once published, the [setup-forgejo](https://code.forgejo.org/actions/setup-forgejo/) action can be updated to default to this latest version knowing it already passed integration tests.